diogodanielsoaresferreira/diogodanielsoaresferreira/README.md

 [![Medium: diogodsferreira](https://img.shields.io/badge/-medium-black?logo=Medium&logoColor=white&link=https://medium.com/@diogodsferreira)](https://medium.com/@diogodsferreira)
 [![Dev.to: diogodanielsoaresferreira](https://img.shields.io/badge/-Dev.to-black?logo=Dev.To&logoColor=white&link=https://dev.to/diogodanielsoaresferreira)](https://dev.to/diogodanielsoaresferreira)

-I’m currently working with cloud data-driven architectures using Java, Kotlin and Scala and using awesome technologies, such as Apache Camel, Quarkus, Kafka, Elastic Search, Flink, and so much more.
+I have 6+ years of experience building scalable, distributed systems in the cloud.
+I specialize in Java, Kotlin and Python, and have a strong focus on clean architecture, observability and reliability at scale.

 I also blog when I am bored - you can check it out [here](https://diogodanielsoaresferreira.github.io/).